fetchai/agents-tac/README.md

 ## Dependencies

 - All python specific dependencies are specified in the Pipfile (and installed via the commands specified in 'Preliminaries').
-- The package requires that you install [Docker](https://www.docker.com/) and the sanbox requires that you in addition install [Docker Compose](https://docs.docker.com/compose/).
+- The package requires that you install [Docker](https://www.docker.com/) and the sandbox requires that in addition, you install [Docker Compose](https://docs.docker.com/compose/).
 - The project requires oef-search-pluto which can be pulled here:

 	  docker pull fetchai/oef-search:latest